storj-archived/storj-bounty-program/bounty-details.rst

 Please include in the email:

-* full name
+* Full name
-* any social media/website links
+* Any social media/website links
-* proposal that is 3-5 sentences long
+* Proposal that is 3-5 sentences long
-* links to any previous written material you've done
+* Links to any previous written material you've done

 .. note:: Please do not submit your blog post without approval of your proposal or abstract.